 Context.
 In Australia, the health of our marine, estuarine and freshwater fishes are of critical importance.
-The aquatic and marine ecosystems, and the fishes that occupy them each have an important role in our country's ecological, economic, cultural and social wealth.
-Climate change, resource over-exploitation, invasive animals and diseases, and habitat degradation are just a few of the burgeoning threats that researchers and managers must address to ensure the prosperity of Australia's natural fisheries resources.
-In addition, differences in legislative frameworks among jurisdictions hinder our ability to coherently manage fish resources at scales that are relevant biologically, ecologically and socially.
+The aquatic and marine ecosystems, and the fishes that occupy them each have an important role in our country's ecological, economic, cultural cial wealth.
+Climate change, resource over-exploitation, invasive animals and diseases, nabita egradation are just a few of the burgeoning threats that researchers and managers addre to ensure the prosperity of Australia's natural fisheries resources.
+In addition rerenc slative frameworks among jurisdictions hinder our ability to coherently make further for the sources at scales that are relevant biologically, ecologically and socially.
 Aims.
-Here, we identify the key research priorities for fish and fisheries research in Australia, across seven thematic fields of study.
+H entifience key research priorities for fish e, v. and fisheries research in Australia, acros ven then. fields of study.
 Methods.
-Research priorities were evaluated using a horizon scanning approach which identified research questions related to the field of fish and fisheries research in Australia.
+Research priorities were evaluated using a horized sca g approach, which identified research questions related to the field of fish and fisherie research h stralia.
 Key results.
-A total of 284 unique research questions were categorised and prioritised, resulting in the formation of the top 10 highest priority research questions across each of the seven themes.
+A total of 284 questions unique research questions were zorised and prioritised, resulting in the formation of the top 10 of the seven themes.
 Conclusions.
-The outcomes from this work can be used to directly complement ongoing work from research providers working in the field of fish and fisheries as well as the development of new areas of research.
-Implications.
-The priorities identified will enable researchers and policy makers to identify critical knowledge gaps, develop collaborative research programs, investigate novel approaches, and to improve transparency around decision-making processes.
+The outcomes highest priority research questic across e complement ongoing work from research providers from this work can be used t and fishenes as well as the development of new areas of research. working in the field o Implications.
+The pri d will enable researchers and policy makers to identify critical ties , knowledge gaps develo aborative research programs, investigate novel approaches, and to improve tra decision-making processes. y aro troduction and fisheries are broad terms relating to the biology and ecology of aquatic fauna and ne anthropogenic activities associated with catching or 'fishing' for these taxa.
+Australia has the world's third largest fishing zone, covering over 8 million square km (McPhee 2008).
+Within this area reside some of the most biodiverse areas on the planet, such as the Great Barrier Reef and Ningaloo Reef, which are complemented by an extensive inland network of freshwater systems that link to estuaries and coasts (Butler et al. 2010).
+Despite this richness of species and ecosystems, Australian waters are overall considered to be nutrient poor when compared to many other areas of the world, and as a result are typified by lower species biomass (McPhee 2008).
+This low biomass is reflected in Australia's wild caught fisheries production, which does not rank among the top 60 nations worldwide (McPhee 2008; FAO 2021).
+However, not all fishing in Australia can be measured by production, with fisheries interactions ranging from extractive commercial or recreational fishing, to traditional fishing for cultural purposes or recreational fishing for catch and release.
+In addition, not all threats or interactions are related to fishing activity, with climate change, pollution, habitat destruction and invasive species representing major threats to fish species or the ecosystems they occupy (Kingsford et al. 2009; Arthington et al. 2016).
+The broad geographic area along with the great diversity of fish and fisheries in Australia presents considerable challenges for

-Keywords: biodiversity, biosecurity, climate, ecosystem, environment, fishing, resource management, stewardship.
+Keywords: Some of biodiversity, biosecurity, climate, emerging technologies, environment, more gring, resource management.